LoFP LoFP / ami sharing is a common practice in aws environments. ensure that the sharing is authorized before taking action.

 Sample rules

-AWS EC2 EBS Snapshot Shared with Another Account
+AWS EC2 EBS Snapshot Shared or Made Public

 Description

-Identifies AWS EC2 EBS snaphots being shared with another AWS account.
+Identifies AWS EC2 EBS snaphots being shared with another AWS account or made public.
 EBS virtual disks can be copied into snapshots, which can then be shared with an external AWS account or made public.
 Adversaries may attempt this in order to copy the snapshot into an environment they control, to access the data.

 Detection logic